awsdocs/amazon-kendra-developer-guide/doc_source/API_GroupOrderingIdSummary.md

 Required: No

  ** ReceivedAt **   <a name="Kendra-Type-GroupOrderingIdSummary-ReceivedAt"></a>
-The date\-time an action was received by Amazon Kendra\.
+The Unix timestamp when an action was received by Amazon Kendra\.
 An action can be a `PUT` or `DELETE` action for mapping users to their groups\.
 Type: Timestamp
 Required: No